Syritx/OOP-JS/README.md

 # OOP-JS
-object oriented programming in JavaScript
+object oriented programming in JavaScript and TypeScript